regulatory

 What is Data Lineage?

 Data lineage is the record of where data comes from, how it changes, and where it goes.
 Think of it as a chain of custody for numbers.
 Every time a value is copied, transformed, aggregated, or joined, lineage captures that step, so you can trace any field in a final report all the way back to its source.
+In model risk contexts it's sometimes called data provenance or data traceability, but in AML discussions the term is almost always data lineage.

 A practical example.
 A compliance officer at a mid-size bank reviews a quarterly report showing 1,240 high-risk customers.
 An examiner asks how that figure was calculated.
 Without lineage, the officer faces days of manual tracing across systems.
 With lineage, she clicks the cell and sees the full path: the customer risk rating engine pulled scores from KYC records, sanctions hits, and transaction patterns, then a rule flagged anyone above a threshold.
 Every input is named, dated, and sourced.